 David Barron, PresidentA real estate attorney, David is a proponent of the voluntary preservation model embodied by land trusts.
 He was looking for volunteer opportunities, and he was surprised and pleased to find a land trust so close to his home in Montclair.
 Dave brings his legal expertise in negotiating real estate transactions to the Board.
 He has been cycling the Oakland and Berkeley hills for most of his life, and loves to ski, especially with his two children.
-He is also a Director and Vice President of the Board of Habitat for Humanity East Bay.
+He is also a Director and former Chair of the Board of Habitat for Humanity East Bay/Silicon Valley, and a member of the Oakland Rotary Club.

 Carol Bernau, SecretaryCarol is a human resources and organizational consultant (with degrees in anthropology and organizational development) has been a homeowner near Peralta Creek for many years.
 Carol was instrumental in organizing neighborhood opposition to a housing development that would have threatened the health of the creek and has worked closely with Friends of the Last Wild Canyon to this end.
 She has also worked with the City of Oakland, and many environmental groups to preserve this area for future generations.
 A grassroots organizer, Carol has been an active spokesperson for Butters Canyon for over 10 years.
 She enjoys daily walks in the Canyon with her husband and yellow lab.
 "Think globally, act locally" has become her mantra.